-Mobile phones, where would we be without them?
-I don’t know about you, but I rely on mine for absolutely everything, from checking the weather to help plan our day’s itinerary, coordinating the family calendar, organising appointments and play dates, booking days out and activities (and, once upon a time, holidays), internet banking, tracking time, shopping, directions, keeping abreast of worldly events, learning new things (did you know babies don’t have knee caps?), getting my latest social media fix, entertainment, and somewhere in there, using it for its original purpose – communicating.
+I’ve come to rely on my mobile phone for absolutely everything, from checking the weather to help plan our day’s itinerary, coordinating the family calendar, organising appointments and play dates, booking days out and activities (and, once upon a time, holidays), internet banking, tracking time, shopping, directions, keeping up to date of worldly events (especially during Covid), learning new things (did you know babies don’t have knee caps?), getting my latest social media fix, entertainment, and somewhere in there, using it for its original purpose – communicating.
 Heck, I even attend virtual gym classes on there, occasionally.
 Very, very occasionally.

-But… All of these benefits come with a cost, and I can’t help but wonder, what is the cost for our children?
-What is it like for little people these days to see their big people so attached to an electronic device, so much of the time?
+But… All of these benefits come with a cost, and I can’t help but wonder, what is it like for little people these days to see their big people so attached to an electronic device, so much of the time?
 This is certainly something I never had to contend (or compete) with growing up.
 Mobile phones were an uncommon sight until I was a teenager.

 How much of my time spent using my mobile phone is actually useful and productive, and how much of my time is spent just mindlessly scrolling down an endless newsfeed?
 How dependent have I become upon a constant stream of notifications, likes, and information?